pepperkit/retry/README.md

 To be serious I had to solve an issue on my work project.
 Where some actions must be retried if an error occurred according to specific responses.
 First, to solve this issue I looked up open-source libraries which may help me.
 I found two popular libs: resilience4j, Failsafe.
-But they do more than retry and I must prove that these libraries are reliable, robust, etc.
+But they do more than retry and I must prove that these libraries are reliable, safely, etc.

 ## Code Examples